Joel Farley, PhD

 Titles

-Professor and Associate Department Head, Department of Pharmaceutical Care & Health Systems
+Professor and Interim Department Head, Department of Pharmaceutical Care & Health Systems

 Peters Endowed Chair in Pharmacy Practice Innovation, Department of Pharmaceutical Care & Health Systems